-School children and adolescents aged up to 19 years have a right to a preventive examination with specialist
+School-children and adolescents aged up to 19 years have a right to a preventive examination with specialist of school medicine before their enrolment to school, in their first, third, sixth and eight year of primary school and in their first and third year of secondary school.
+Young people that do not continue with education process have a right to preventive examination at the age of 18 years.
 University students have a right to preventive examination in their first and third year of studying.

-During these preventive examinations, physicians will determine physical and mental development of a child or adolescent, they will perform specific test for discovering some diseases and developmental irregularities, they will also perform mandatory and optional vaccinations, and give consultations regarding child nursing, diet and lifestyle.
-At the age of three years, children also have an examination with a psychologist and in the age of five years with a logopaedist who will evaluate child's speech.
+During these preventive examinations, physicians will determine physical and mental development of a child or adolescent, they will perform specific tests for discovering some diseases and developmental irregularities, they will also perform mandatory and optional vaccinations, and give consultations regarding child nursing, diet and lifestyle.
+At the age of three years, children also have an examination with a psychologist and at the age of five with a logopaedist who will evaluate child's speech.